-NFI Functions Upstream of Tag-1 During Axon Outgrowth
+NFI functions upstream of Tag-1 during axon outgrowth

-We recently demonstrated that NFI regulates multiple aspects of parallel fiber formation in CGNs, acting at one or more steps in this process to regulate axon extension as well as their parallel alignment or fasciculation (Wang et al., 2007).
-To probe further the mechanism of NFI action in axonogenesis in CGNs, we examined the effect of repressing NFI trans-activation on the expression of two proteins, phosphoneurofilament (pNFL), a general axonal marker, and Tag-1, which is expressed early during CGN axon formation (Wolfer et al., 1994) and has been implicated in parallel fiber alignment (Baeriswyl and Stoeckli, 2008).
+We recently demonstrated that NFI regulates multiple aspects of parallel fiber formation in CGNs, acting at one or more steps in this process to regulate axon extension as well as their parallel alignment or fasciculation (Wang et al. 2007).
+To further probe the mechanism of NFI action in axonogenesis in CGNs, we examined the impact of repressing NFI trans-activation on the expression of two proteins, phospho-neurofilament (pNFL), a general axonal marker, and Tag-1, which is expressed early during CGN axon formation (Wolfer et al. 1994) and has been implicated in parallel fiber alignment (Baeriswyl and Stoeckli 2008).
 Cells were transduced with lentiviruses expressing the NFI/EnR dominant repressor or a control EnR repressor domain alone.
-When dissociated cultures were transduced, staining for pNFL showed no obvious alterations in axon formation (Fig. 1a).
-These findings mirror previous studies showing that NFI is not required for axon extension by dissociated CGNs on a laminin surface (Wang et al., 2007).
+When dissociated cultures were transduced, staining for pNFL showed no obvious alterations in axon formation (Fig. 1A).
+These findings mirror previous studies showing that NFI is not required for axon extension by dissociated CGNs on a laminin surface (Wang et al. 2007).

-In contrast to pNFL, Tag-1 immunostaining was dramatically reduced by the dominant repressor in dissociated cultures (Fig. 1b).
+In contrast to pNFL, Tag-1 immunostaining was dramatically reduced by the dominant repressor in dissociated cultures (Fig. 1B).
 This preferential inhibition of Tag-1 relative to the general axonal marker pNFL suggested that Tag-1 expression may be specifically regulated by NFI trans-activation during early axon extension in immature CGNs.
 To address this, we examined the effect of NFI/EnR on Tag-1 mRNA in CGN cultures.
-Reaggregate suspension cultures were used for these studies to foster CGN progenitor proliferation (Gao et al., 1991) and early onset of NFI/EnR expression prior to plating, which induces growth arrest and differentiation.
-In control cultures, Tag-1 gene expression increased during axon extension over the first 2 days of in vitro culture (2 DIV; Fig. 2a) and subsequently declined, consistently with previous reports (Tarnok et al., 2005).
-The NFI dominant repressor blocked this early increase in Tag-1 gene expression observed on 2 DIV (Fig. 2b), suggesting that Tag-1 lies downstream of NFI in early-differentiating CGNs.
+Re-aggregate suspension cultures were used for these studies to foster CGN progenitor proliferation (Gao et al. 1991) and early onset of NFI/EnR expression prior to plating, which induces growth arrest and differentiation.
+In control cultures, Tag-1 gene expression increased during axon extension over the first two days of in vtro culture (2 DIV) (Fig. 2A) and subsequently declined, consistent with previous reports (Tarnok et al. 2005).
+The NFI dominant repressor blocked this early increase in

+Tag-1 gene expression observed on 2 DIV (Fig. 2B), suggesting that Tag-1 lies downstream of NFI in early differentiating CGNs.